MJMNEURON/TC_model/README.md

 **_Usage:_**

-1. First, use `nrnivmodel` to compile the .mod files.
+1. First, use `nrnivmodl` to compile the .mod files.
 2. To run, type `python main_program.py param_file` in a terminal (for example: `python run_trial_lsr_small_cx.py 050_040_005_001_001_090`, for constructing the network topology with parameters speficied in parameter file `050_040_005_001_001_090.txt`.
 A sample parameter file is already provided.)